Understanding Conduct Disorder in Children

 Dealing with conduct disorder can be very stressful.
 Coping with conduct disorder can tear families apart just when your child needs your love more than ever.
 Your support and caring are a key part of the healing process.

 Not every child who gets into trouble has conduct disorder.
-But signs to watch for include three or more of the following:
+But signs to watch for include:

 Setting fires on purpose

 Being cruel to animals or humans